-INFORMATION FOR FIRST-YEARS
+INFORMATION FOR PRE-NURSING STUDENTS

 Admission to Rockford University does not guarantee admission to the nursing program.
 In order to be successful as a Rockford University nursing student, the nursing department has established minimum entrance requirements prior to enrolling in courses with the intent of pursuing a major in nursing.
 These include: